-After eight years of research and development and testing, testing, testing with consumers, Procter & Gamble introduced Tide Pods, a single dose laundry detergent.
-The process involved 75 technical resources dedicated to the project, more than 450 packaging and product sketches and 6,000 consumers involved in the research.
-So how do you use Tide Pods and how well do they clean?
+After eight years of research and development and testing, testing, testing with consumers, Procter & Gamble introduced Tide Pods, a single dose laundry detergent in 2012.
+The process involved 75 technical resources dedicated to the project, more than 450 packaging and product sketches, and 6,000 consumers involved in the research.
+So how should you use Tide Pods and how well do they clean?

 Tide Pods Laundry Detergent

-Tide Pods are a single dose laundry detergent introduced to the United States Market in February 2012.
-The convenient, pre-dosed liquid pods contain super concentrated Tide detergent, stain remover and brightener in a three chamber polyvinyl film packet.
+Tide Pods are a single dose laundry detergent.
+The convenient, pre-dosed liquid pods contain super concentrated Tide detergent, stain remover, and optical brightener in a three chamber polyvinyl film packet.
 The outer film dissolves completely in any temperature water to release the cleaning products.

 Listed ingredients on the outer packaging are: